baz263/Sea_watch2/README.md

-# The official OpenSky Network API

-This repository contains API client implementations for the OpenSky Network in Python and Java as well as the sources for the [documentation](https://openskynetwork.github.io/opensky-api/).
-By using the OpenSky API, you agree with our [terms of use](https://opensky-network.org/about/terms-of-use).
+###PIP requirements

+- to export:
+  ip freeze > requirements.txt

+- to install:
+  pip install -r requirements.txt

 ## Python API

-* depends on the python-requests library (http://docs.python-requests.org/)
+- depends on the python-requests library (http://docs.python-requests.org/)
-* both compatible with Python 2 and 3 (tested with 2.7 and 3.5)
+- both compatible with Python 2 and 3 (tested with 2.7 and 3.5)

 ### Installation